 Around 77% of businesses have deployed, while 60% are about to deploy conversational bots for after-sales and customer service.
 It underlines the importance of AI chatbots in business processes across various industry verticals.

 However, the road to creating a perfect AI chatbot is not a smooth one.
-With complex technology comes complex challenges to build an efficient AI chatbot, one that meets your organisation’s expectations.
+With complex technology comes complex challenges to building an efficient AI chatbot that meets your organisation’s expectations.

-AI chatbots usually use Natural Language Processing techniques to process and automate messages, mostly in text form.
-A common hurdle while developing an AI chatbot is to create an NLP that understands the diversity in the customer language.
+AI chatbots usually use natural language processing techniques to process and automate messages, mostly in text form.
+A common hurdle while developing an AI chatbot is creating an NLP that understands the diversity in the customer language.

 The short attention span of customers is a crucial aspect that needs to be considered while developing an AI chatbot.
 The AI chatbot must be programmed in a way that responds quickly and appropriately.